georgeyord/dotfiles/README.md

 ./setup/setup_applications.sh
 ```

-or look into `./setup/apps` fodler to setup a specific group only.
+or look into `./setup/apps` folder to setup a specific group only.

 Also, looking into the others `./setup/setup_*` commands to setup things like: